By Chris Woodburn

 - Sleeping Bag: KUIU 0 degree Mummy

-These items are expensive, but from my perspective having high quality products to increase your comfort and safety in the backcountry is worth scraping pennies together to maker the purchase.
+These items are expensive, but from my perspective having high quality products to increase your comfort and safety in the backcountry is worth scraping pennies together to make the “expensive” purchase.
 Here’s an example of when the expensive stuff saved my bacon.
 When we packed into the backcountry of Wyoming a few years ago in mid September, we had a snow storm hit and hit hard.
 We ended up hiking back to a basecamp where we had a larger 8 man tent set up, for refueling and stocking up on supplies.
 During the night, while we were all fast asleep the tent caved in on us.
 We were covered in snow, my sleeping bag was wet on the outside but dry, as a summer time deadhead in the Arizona strip on the inside.
 To say the least, I was warm and dry.
 So, yes this Kuiu sleeping bag is expensive, but its well worth the money.
 The sleeping pad is also worth the value and weight, as it provides solid R value and comfort as well.

 Some more things to consider when doing your backcountry elk hunt.
 If you’re not going solo and have another hunter with you you may be able to get by with some single items, such as the a stove/burner, extra gas, and water filter systems.
 If you can put your list together and determine who’s in charge of what items, you can really keep you backpack weight down.
 An example, of keeping the weight down.
 I generally backcountry hunt with my cousin, so we only carry 1 cook system, but each will carry 1 extra can of fuel.
 Also, if you plan on eating hot food you’ll want a long handled spoon.
 I don’t use a spork as they’re harder to clean.
 The long spoon keeps you from getting food on your fingers, and you can also clean it with a wipe and hang it with a small karabiner in your tent.
 One thing to think about in the backcountry is that you need to survive, so make sure you have back-ups, can at least eat something, and keep your body temp at a safe level.